contiamo/operational-ui/README.md

 ## Contributing

-We look forward to your contribution, and we would like to assure you that we value all thoughts, feedback and PR contribution.
-Simply open an issue or PR to open up a discussion.

-`Operational UI` adheres to the [Berlin Code of Conduct](http://berlincodeofconduct.org).
+We look forward to your contribution and feedback.
+Simply open an issue or PR to open up a discussion. `Operational UI` adheres to the [Berlin Code of Conduct](http://berlincodeofconduct.org).

+Below you find some guides on how to work with the codebase:

+### Working on Operational UI

+After you `npm install`, simply run `npm run dev` or `yarn dev` inside the `components` or `visualizations` packages.
+This spins up a dev server you can use to test packages, by editing the entry point at `./packages/{components,visualizations}/scripts/dev-server/site.tsx`.

+To run the showcase, simply run `npm run start` or `yarn start` from root.

+To make sure your code is ready for Travis and your reviewers, run `npm run ci:local` or `yarn ci:local` from the root of the project.

+#### Generators

+To create a new `component`, simply run `./scripts/create-component.sh ComponentName`.
+This will generate all the boilerplate, files like `ComponentName.tsx` and `ComponentName.test.tsx`, and points to a few remaining manual wiring steps to get your component, its tests and its showcase page in place.
+The boilerplate also tries to guide towards consistent practices around code style, state management and styling.
+Please ask if anything is unclear.

 <!-- separator -->